qTox/qTox/INSTALL.md

 mingw-w64-i686-sqlcipher
 ```

-Or, if you want to build for x64, open `MinGW-w64 Win64 Shell` and use this command:
+Or, if you want to build for x64, open the `MSYS2 MinGW 64-bit` shell and use this command:

 ```bash
 pacman -S git make autoconf automake-wrapper mingw-w64-x86_64-toolchain mingw-w64-x86_64-qt5 \